guanwill/tictactoe/README.md

 ##Day 1
 ###Accomplishments
--Designed the basic layout of tic tact tie - based on the structure of pre-assignment homework: Battleships -Completed the checkwinner function
+-Designed the basic layout of tic tac toe - based on the structure of pre-assignment homework: Battleships *Completed the checkwinner function
 -added basic CSS

 ###Challenges